 Analyzing the performance of different pyramids can help answer the following types of questions:

-- Why is a particular pyramid underperforming other pyramids?
+- Why is a particular pyramid underperforming (or outperforming) other pyramids?

 Where to Go From Here